Updated: October 14, 2017

 5. Temple of Olympian Zeus

-The famous Arch of Hadrian is on the same site and it’s only a 5 minute walk from the Acropolis Museum making it an easy stop in the central area.
+The famous Arch of Hadrian is on the same site (as the Temple of Olympian Zeus) and they’re both only a 5 minute walk from the Acropolis Museum making them an easy stop in the central area.

 6. Lycabettus Hill